 8.7.
 Systems of Linear ODEs¶

-Differential equations that come up in engineering design and analysis are usually systems of equations, rather than a single equation.
-Fortunately, they are often first order linear equations.
+Ordinary differential equations (ODEs) occurring in engineering design and analysis are usually systems of equations, rather than a single equation.
+Fortunately, they are often first-order linear equations.
 As discussed in Symbolic Differential Equations, the Symbolic Math Toolbox can solve many differential equations expressed by a single equation.
-Higher order and non-polynomial systems of ODEs need numerical methods, such as discussed in Numerical Differential Equations.
-However, systems of first order linear ODEs may be solved analytically with eigenvalues and eigenvectors.
+Higher-order polynomials and nonlinear systems of ODEs need numerical methods, such as discussed in Numerical Differential Equations.
+However, systems of first-order linear ODEs may be solved analytically with eigenvalues and eigenvectors.

 In matrix notation, this is